Your resume is your golden ticket to job interviews.

 Use Color Sparingly

 A little color can make your resume pop, but avoid making it look like a party invitation.
-Using colors subtly, soft neutrals or muted shades like navy, gray, or forest green can help section headers stand out without screaming for attention.
-Avoid bright red, yellow, or neon shades—they distract more than they help.
+Using colors subtly, soft neutrals, or muted shades like navy, gray, or forest green can help section headers stand out without screaming for attention.
+Avoid bright red, yellow, or neon shades, as they distract more than they help.
 The goal is to guide the reader’s eye, not overwhelm them.

 Keep Your Resume to One Page

 Unless you have over 10 years of solid experience, one page is usually your best bet.
 Recruiters don’t want your entire life story.
-They want highlights.
-If you can say it in fewer words, do it.
-Make every word count.
+They want highlights; if you can say it in fewer words, do it.
+But you need to make every word count.
 Additionally, prioritize the most recent and relevant roles.
-However, if your earlier roles add little value, summarize them briefly.
-Use concise bullet points and not long-winded sentences.
+However, if your earlier roles add little value, summarize them.
+You can use concise bullet points and avoid long-winded sentences.

 Content is always the king, but presentation also matters.
 A polished resume reflects your dedication and shows how organized you are.
-So, before working on the content, make sure the overall presentation is in your favor.
+So, before working on the content, ensure the overall presentation is in your favor.

 Always start strong!
 Your resume summary is the first thing they see.
 Make it count.
 Two to three lines are enough for this part.
-Make sure to highlight your top skills, years of experience, and key wins.
+Remember to highlight your top skills, years of experience, and key wins.

 Professional Email Address